apache/flink/docs/apis/cli.md

                                                     java.net.URLClassLoader}.
      -d,--detached                                  If present, runs the job in detached mode
-     -i,--ignoreUnmappedState                       Flag indicating whether
-                                                    savepoint state that cannot
-                                                    be mapped to the job shall
-                                                    be ignored.
      -m,--jobmanager <host:port>                    Address of the JobManager
                                                     (master) to which to
                                                     connect.
 Use this flag to